Betty Boop: Legacy and revivals

 Betty Boop's popularity has continued into popular culture.
 In the Green Acres episode "School Days", Oliver quips that Lisa "has a lot of Betty Boop in her".
-In in the comic strip Doonesbury, B.D.'s busty girlfriend/wife is named "Boopsie".
 In Drawn Together, Betty is the inspiration for Toot Braunstein.
 Rapper Betty Boo based her voice and image on Betty Boop.
 The 1933 Betty Boop cartoon Snow-White (not to be confused with Snow White and the Seven Dwarfs) was selected for preservation by the U.S. Library of Congress in the National Film Registry in 1994.
 Betty appears in the Ink and Paint club scene in Who Framed Roger Rabbit.
 Betty is parodied in the Animaniacs episode "Girl with the Googily Goop", with the Boop character called "Googi Goop".
 The episode, made predominantly in black and white, is also a parody of "Little Red Riding Hood".
 Googi was voiced by one-time Betty Boop voice actress Desirée Goyette.
 Beatress Johnson, a character in American Mary, has had extensive plastic surgery to resemble Betty Boop.
 Betty Boop appeared with model Daria Werbowy in a commercial for Lancôme's Hypnôse Star Mascara, directed by Joann Sfar.
 In March, 2017, Betty appeared with fashion designer Zac Posen in an animated promotional short produced by King Features Syndicate, Fleischer Studios (its subsidiary) and Pantone.

 In April 2011, Funny or Die parodied the character in a trailer spoof for a film called Boop, with Rose McGowan as Betty.

 Betty Boop is a central character in the satirical parody webcomic Mr. Boop.
 The comic centers on the relationship between Betty and a fictionalized version of the webcomic's creator who is married to Betty.
 The comic was nominated for an Ignatz Award.
+Betty can be seen at meet-and-greets at the Orlando Universal Studios theme park.